weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 HNSW uses memory efficiently.
 However, you can also use compression to reduce memory requirements even more.
 [Product quantization (PQ)](#what-is-product-quantization) is a technique Weaviate offers that lets you compress a vector so it uses fewer bytes.
 Since HNSW stores vectors in memory, PQ compression lets you use larger datasets without increasing your system memory.

 An important point to note is that PQ makes tradeoffs between recall, performance, and memory usage.
-This means that the same configuration that reduces memory requirements, may also reduce recall.
+This means that the same configuration that reduces memory requirements may also reduce recall.
 There are similar trade offs in HNSW without PQ.
 You can, for example, lower latency at the cost of recall by configuring the `ef` and `maxConnections` parameters.
 For more information about how to configure HNSW, see [Configuration: Indexes](../configuration/indexes.md) .

 ### What is Product Quantization?

-Quantization means representing a range of vectors with a finite smaller set of vectors.
+Quantization techniques represent larger vectors with a finite set of smaller vectors.
 A familiar example is rounding a number to the nearest integer.

 [Product quantization](https://ieeexplore.ieee.org/document/5432202) is a multi-step quantization technique.
-First, the vector is represented as a product of smaller vectors that are called 'segments' or 'subspaces.'
-Then, each segment is quantized independently to create the compressed vector.
+The starting vector is represented as a product of smaller vectors that are called 'segments' or 'subspaces.'
+Then, each segment is quantized independently to create a compressed vector representation.

 ![PQ illustrated](./img/pq-illustrated.png "PQ illustrated")

+When you enable PQ, you should already have about 10,000 to 100,000 vectors loaded per shard.
+Weaviate divides these initial vectors into segments.
 After the segments are created, there is a training step to calculate 'centroids' for each segment.
 By default, Weaviate clusters each segment into 256 centroids.
 The centroids make up a codebook that Weaviate uses in later steps to compress the vectors.

-Once the codebook is ready, and a vector is divided into segments, the vector is compressed using the id of the closest centroid to each of its segments.
+Once the codebook is ready, Weaviate uses the id of the closest centroid to compress each vector segment.
 The new vector representation reduces memory significantly.
-Imagine a collection where vector that has 768 4 byte elements.
-Before PQ compression each vector requires `768 x 4 = 3072` bytes of storage.
+Imagine a collection where each vector has 768 four byte elements.
+Before PQ compression, each vector requires `768 x 4 = 3072` bytes of storage.
 After PQ compression, each vector requires `128 x 1 = 128` bytes of storage.
-The original representation is almost 24 times as large a the PQ compressed version.
+The original representation is almost 24 times as large as the PQ compressed version.
 (It is not exactly 24x because there is a small amount of overhead for the codebook.)

 ### Distance calculation and rescoring